 The submission deadline has passed.
-Notifications will be sent out by January 4th.
+Notifications were sent out December 28th.

 All abstract presentations are in poster format during the poster reception on Thursday evening, February 14th.
 The abstract reviewers will select three of the highest scoring Research in Perioperative Medicine category submissions for oral presentation on Thursday afternoon.
 Notifications will be sent in early January, inviting authors of these selected abstracts to prepare an oral presentations.
 SPAQI awards free Summit registration and 1 night hotel stay to any medical student or resident who is the presenter of one of the three selected oral abstracts.